Natural Gas & Propane Safety

 Our emergency line is available 24 hours a day.

-Make sure to keep your gas meter clear of snow and ice.
+Keep your natural gas meter clear of snow and ice:

-After every snow, be sure to clear off your gas meter gently using your hands or a broom.
-Never use a shovel.
-Also be sure all appliance exhaust vents are clear from blowing and drifting snow.
-Blocked appliance vents could result in a buildup of deadly carbon monoxide.
+• Be sure all appliance exhaust vents are clear from blowing and drifting snow.
+Blocked appliance vents could result in a loss of heat or a buildup of deadly carbon monoxide in the structure.

 How to Recognize a Gas Pipeline Leak